 As next step follow the TexBox belonging to the names.
-This option enables the data insertion.
+This option enables data insertion.

-Change any elements and attributes of our form by right-clicking on them and then choose the Properties window.
+Change any elements and attributes of our form by right-clicking on them and then choosing the Properties window.

-As next step we have the option for example to set the fonts, size and colors.
+As the next step, we have the option, for example, to set the fonts, size, and colors.